mordredp/wololo/README.md

 A GoLang based HTTP server which will send a Wake-on-lan package (magic packet) on local network.
 The request can be send using web interface or directly using an HTTP request with the mapped device name in the URL.

+I needed the webserver to support binding to a specific IP for usage with a reverse proxy.
+I also plan to add LDAP support for access to the web interface and API.

 ## Bootstrap UI with JS Grid for editing data

 ![Screenshot](wolweb_ui.png)